 Base coat scratches, or paint scratches, extend down into the enamel color layer of your car’s finish.
 Repairing them usually requires rubbing out the scratch with a fine grit sandpaper and an abrasive compound before reapplying a clear coat using an aerosol spray.
 There are car scratch repair kits that contain all the products necessary to repair paint scratches—just be sure to follow the instructions.
 Here are the basic steps to fixing one of these types of scratches3:

 - Apply a small amount of scratch remover onto a foam applicator pad.

 - Rub the scratch remover into the scratched area, gently working it into the scratches.

-- When finished, buff the area with a clean dry terry towel or microfiber cloth.
+- When finished, buff the area with a clean, dry terry cloth or microfiber cloth.

-- Finally, polish the area with paste or spray wax to restore luster.
+- Finally, polish the area with a paste or wax to restore your car’s shine.

 Remember, these instructions can vary depending on the kit you purchase.
 Be sure to purchase the highest quality scratch repair kit you can afford, or consult employees of an auto parts store for the best option.